Mixing Prescription Drugs With Alcohol Can Be Dangerous Because:

 - Increased risk for overdose

 Mixing Prescription Drugs With Alcohol – Prescription Opioid Pain Relievers Such As Vicodin Or Percocet

 Percocet is a prescription painkiller containing oxycodone (a semi-synthetic opiate) and acetaminophen (the active ingredient in Tylenol).
 This is a strong pain reliever most often prescribed for intense, short-term pain after surgery or trauma, but it is also sometimes used for clients with severe chronic pain.
-A high enough dose can result in the sense of euphoria similar to that experienced by heroin users.
+A high enough dose can result in a sense of euphoria similar to that experienced by heroin users.
 Abuse can lead to Percocet Addiction or something harder.
 Alcohol can intensify the Percocet side effects, but taking Percocet and alcohol together makes it more likely that the user will experience overdose and stop breathing.